SageEx/QuinnMcluskey-s/README.md

 QuinnMcluskey-s
 ===============

-Impkementation of the QuinnMcluskeys reduction algorithm for 4 variables
+Implementation of the QuineMcCluskeys reduction algorithm for 4 variables